lindsayrr8/lindsayrr8.github.io/_posts/2025-02-01-my-new-blog-post.md

 > 4. I added a fourth new layer, "text," where I wrote "Florida Parks & Recreation."
 > 5. Finally, I added another layer beneath "text" where I highlighted the text with blue rectangles.

+After finishing my additions to the map, I saved the image with: Export → Save for the Web.

 And here is the result: